-The specificity of CBP7 was attested by comparison with a nonbinding isomer (CBP11), wherein 1 of the cysteine moieties is changed from L-Cys in CBP7 to D-Cys in CBP11.
+The specificity of CBP7 was attested by comparison with a non-binding isomer (CBP11), wherein one of the cysteine moieties is changed from L-Cys in CBP7 to D-Cys in CBP11.
 This change in chirality resulted in a greater than 100-fold loss in collagen affinity for CBP11; however, the distribution in normal animals was similar for both probes.
-The probes only behaved differently in bleomycintreated mice, with CBP7 highly accumulated in fibrotic lungs.
+The probes only behaved differently in bleomycin-treated mice, with CBP7 highly accumulated in fibrotic lungs.

 There has been increasing interest in molecular imaging of pulmonary fibrosis.
-Established probes such as the somatostatin receptor-targeted 68Ga-DOTANOC (23) and 18F-FDG (24) have been evaluated in idiopathic pulmonary fibrosis patients.
-However, the specificity of these probes for idiopathic pulmonary fibrosis compared with other pulmonary pathologies, such as nonspecific interstitial pneumonia, is not clear.
-A cysteine-cathepsin-targeted dual optical/ PET probe 68Ga-BMV101 was used to monitor the contribution of inflammatory macrophages to fibrotic disease progression in a mouse model and in a small human cohort (25).
-Overexpression of $\alpha{\rm v}\beta_6$ integrin by alveolar epithelial cells plays a crucial role in the pathogenesis of pulmonary fibrosis (26), and an 111In-labeled peptide specific to $\alpha_v \beta_6$ (A20FMDV2) was used to measure $\alpha_v \beta_6$ expression in bleomycin-treated mouse lungs by SPECT (27).
-An 18F-labeled version of the peptide A20FMDV2 (GSK) is now under investigation in a phase 1 clinical trial (Clinicaltrials.gov identifier: NCT02052297).
+Established probes like the somatostatin receptor targeted $^{68}$ Ga-DOTANOC (22) and $^{18}$ F-FDG (23) have been evaluated in IPF patients.
+However the specificity of these probes for IPF compared to other pulmonary pathologies, like non-specific interstitial pneumonia, is not clear.
+A cysteine-cathepsin-targeted dual optical/PET probe $^{68}$ Ga-BMV101 was used to monitor the contribution of inflammatory macrophages to fibrotic disease progression in a mouse model and in a small human cohort (24).
+Overexpression of $\alpha{\nu}\beta{6}$ integrin by alveolar epithelial cells plays a crucial role in the pathogenesis of pulmonary fibrosis (25), and an $^{111}$ In-labeled peptide specific to $\alpha{\nu}\beta{6}$ (A20FMDV2) was used to measure $\alpha{\nu}\beta{6}$ expression in bleomycin-treated mouse lungs by single-photon emission computed tomography (26).
+An F-18 labeled version of the peptide A20FMDV2 (GSK) is now under investigation in a Phase 1 clinical trial (Clinicaltrials.gov Identifier: NCT02052297).

 The direct imaging of collagen method reported here is complementary to these techniques.
-Importantly, the strong correlation of lung uptake of CBP7 with hydroxyproline content indicates the ability of this probe to stage pulmonary fibrosis.
+Importantly, the strong correlation of lung uptake of CBP7 with hydroxyproline content, indicates the ability of this probe to stage pulmonary fibrosis.

 One limitation of this work was the high kidney retention of CBP7 (%ID/g > 60) in mice, although the uptake in rat kidneys was much lower (9.2 %ID/g).
-The 12.7-h half-life of 64Cu would result in a greater radiation exposure to the kidney.
-In this regard, using a radionuclide with a shorter half-life such 68Ga (68 min) or 18F (110 min) may be preferred for translation to humans (28).
+The 12.7 h half-life of copper-64 would result in a greater radiation exposure to the kidney.
+In this regard, using a radionuclide with a shorter half-life such gallium-68 (68 min) or fluorine-18 (110 min) may be preferred for translation to humans (27).
 Work in that direction is ongoing.